eclecticiq/cabby/docs/installation.rst

 Versioning
 ==========

-Releases of cabby are given major.minor.revision version numbers, where major and minor correspond to the roadmap Intelworks has.
+Releases of Cabby are given major.minor.revision version numbers, where major and minor correspond to the roadmap Intelworks has.
 The revision number is used to indicate a bug fix only release.

 .. rubric:: Next steps